jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/.ipynb_checkpoints/MT_wk0_JupyterLab-checkpoint.md

 ### Markdown cells

-Cells with text and images are called **Markdown** cells. *Markdown* refers to the codes we use to format the txet in these cells, for example headings are indicated by hashtags (one hash is the biggest heading, more hashes = smaller subheadings)
+Cells with text and images are called **Markdown** cells. *Markdown* refers to the codes we use to format the text in these cells, for example headings are indicated by hashtags (one hash is the biggest heading, more hashes = smaller subheadings)

 If you double-click a markdown cell, you can edit the text, and can also see these markdown symbols.